Disney announces opening date for Tiana's Bayou Adventure at Walt Disney World in Orlando

 ORLANDO, Fla. - Get ready to attend a one-of-a-kind celebration with Princess Tiana in Disney's newest attraction, Tiana's Bayou Adventure, set to open next month!

-"You’ll join Princess Tiana on an adventure through the bayou as she prepares to host a one-of-a-kind celebration during Mardi Gras season where everyone is welcome," read a Disney Parks Blog post describing the brand-new attraction.
+"You’ll join Princess Tiana on an adventure through the bayou as she prepares to host a one-of-a-kind celebration during Mardi Gras season where everyone is welcome," read a Disney Parks blog post describing the brand-new attraction.
 The ride, which is replacing Splash Mountain after it closed in May 2023, will feature music new and old.

 Trending News